MarkMoHR/virtual_sketching/README.md

 ### Running

-The training of the three tasks are under 2 GPUs (each with 11 GB).
+It is recommended to train with multi-GPU.
+We train each task with 2 GPUs (each with 11 GB).

 ``` python
 python3 train_vectorization.py